Crotonaldehyde: Production and reactivity

 Crotonaldehyde is a multifunctional molecule that exhibits diverse reactivity.
 It is a prochiral dienophile.
 It is a Michael acceptor.
 Addition of methylmagnesium chloride produces 3-penten-2-ol.

-Polyurethane catalyst N,N,N′,N′-tetramethyl-1,4-butanediamine (also known as NIAX TMBDA) was obtained by hydrogenating the reaction product of crotonaldehyde and dimethylamine.

 Uses

-It is a precursor to fine chemicals.
-Sorbic acid, a food preservative, and trimethylhydroquinone, a precursor to the vitamin E, are prepared from crotonaldehyde.
-Other derivatives include crotonic acid and 3-methoxybutanol.
-It adds two equivalents of urea to give the pyrimidine derivative that is employed as a controlled-release fertilizer.
+It is a precursor to many fine chemicals.
+A prominent industrial example is the crossed aldol condensation with diethyl ketone to give trimethylcyclohexenone, this can be easily converted to trimethylhydroquinone, which is a precursor to the vitamin E. Other derivatives include crotonic acid, 3-methoxybutanol and the food preservative Sorbic acid.
+Condensation with two equivalents of urea gives a pyrimidine derivative that is employed as a controlled-release fertilizer.